See my list of the BEST tapas in Seville, Spain to learn the TOP restaurants with stellar food, low prices, and a great atmosphere!

 The number of restaurants in Seville can be overwhelming, especially for a first-time visitor.
 If you’re wondering where to find the best tapas in Seville, continue reading.
 I share my five favorite tapas restaurants in Seville, Spain that I find myself returning to again and again.
 You won’t be disappointed, I promise!

-Order authentic items like croquettes, razor clams, and deep-fried anchovies.
+Order authentic tapas like croquettes, razor clams, and deep-fried anchovies.
 Go for something a bit more exciting like Yema sobre bizcocho de boletus y vino caramelizado…have you ever seen a longer dish name?
 This tapas recipe won 1st place in the 2010 tapas contest.
 It’s a boletus cake topped with a slow cooked egg and a caramelized wine reduction.
 Or go for my favorite, the Un cigarro para Becquer.
 A brick pastry shaped like a cigar filled with cuttlefish.

 Eslava has a tapas bar and a restaurant.
 Skip the restaurant and head to the tapas bar.
 The prices are lower and the dishes are smaller so you can try more items.
-The tapas bar does not take reservations and people will start lining up before the doors open.
+The tapas bar does not take reservations and people start lining up before the doors open.
 Go early and sip sangria as you wait…it’s worth it!

 2. La Brunilda

-If you aren’t super hungry the duck could easily be enough to fill you up.
+If you aren’t super hungry, the duck could easily be enough to fill you up.
 Otherwise order two tapas per person.
 The portions here are big…for tapas that is.
-The menu has the option to order a full portion of pretty much every item, stick with the tapas size so you can try a variety of dishes.
+The menu has the option to order a full portion of pretty much every item.
+Stick with the tapas size so you can try a variety of dishes.